- Use of third party contractors

 Overseas clients should provide us certified copies of passport(s) and utility bill(s) with translation into English.

 For those requiring our nominee director services, we provide them with a Director Appointment & Indemnification Agreement.
 We require an original copy of the indemnification signed.
-If we do not receive the original indemnification and certified original due diligence from the beneficial owner within 2 weeks of incorporation, the nominee has the right to resign.
+If we do not receive the original indemnification and certified original due diligence from the beneficial owner within 2 weeks of incorporation, nominee services will be invalid and the nominee has the right to immediately resign.